School Volunteer Policy and Rules

-9. Volunteers will receive district policies and procedures on computer use and will sign an authorized user form prior to having access to the district’s computers.
+9. Volunteers will receive district policies and procedures on computer use and sign an authorized user form before accessing the district's computers.

-10. Volunteers will not discriminate against or harass any person and will report all harassment or discrimination observed, in accordance with district policy.
+10. Volunteers will not discriminate against or harass any person and report all harassment or discrimination observed per district policy.

 11. Volunteers will not search students or student property.

 12. Volunteers will not direct a student to remove an emblem, insignia, or garment, including a religious emblem, insignia, or garment.
 If the volunteer believes a student's clothing is disruptive or promotes disruptive behavior, the volunteer will contact a staff member immediately.